DanAtibu/DanAtibu/README.md

 An ambitious problem solver with a passion for software engineering, experienced in creating both logical and innovative solutions to web development.
 I put my skills to develop web applications for companies.

-* 🌍  I'm based in Burundu, Bujumbura
+* 🌍  I'm based in Burundi, Bujumbura
 * 🖥️  See my portfolio at [donexa](http://donexa.com)
 * ✉️  You can contact me at [atibudan2@gmail.com](mailto:atibudan2@gmail.com)
 * 🚀  I'm currently working on [a demo store app with react](http://danatibu.github.io/BestStore-React-FrontEnd/)